max-unfinity/embeddings-analysis/README.md

 **"Mapping errors":**
 - Ensure all annotation IDs in mapping.json exist in annotations.json
-- Verify embedding indices are within bounds of embeddings.npy
+- Verify embedding indices are within bounds of embeddings_2d.npy

 ### Frontend Issues